hashicorp/nomad-autoscaler/README.md

 Inside this box we have Nomad and Consul running.
 The second command will start the Nomad jobs for our application.
 Once it's complete we'll have a demo web app behind an HAProxy server and a monitoring stack running Prometheus and Grafana.

+### Custom binaries

+By default the Vagrant box will contain an official release of Nomad and Consul.
+You can use a custom built binary by placing them inside the `example` folder as `./example/nomad` and `./example/consul`.

+### Exposed services

 The Vagrant box exposes multiple ports to your host so they can be accessed via `localhost` and facilitate development:

 * **1936**: HAProxy stats page